1994 United States Senate elections

 The 1994 United States Senate elections were held November 8, 1994, with the 33 seats of Class 1 contested in regular elections.
 Special elections were also held to fill vacancies.
 The Republican Party took control of the Senate from the Democrats.
 Like for most other midterm elections, the opposition, this time being the Republicans, held the traditional advantage.
-The congressional Republicans campaigned against the early presidency of Bill Clinton, including his unsuccessful health care plan.
+The congressional Republicans campaigned against the early presidency of Bill Clinton, including his unsuccessful healthcare plan.
+Democrats held a 56–44 majority, after having lost a seat in Texas in a 1993 special election.

-The Republicans successfully defended all of their seats and won eight from the Democrats by defeating the incumbent Senators Harris Wofford (Pennsylvania) and Jim Sasser (Tennessee), in addition to picking up six open seats in Arizona, Maine, Michigan, Ohio, Oklahoma, and Tennessee.
+The Republicans successfully defended all of their seats and won 8 from the Democrats by defeating the incumbent Senators Harris Wofford (Pennsylvania) and Jim Sasser (Tennessee), in addition to picking 6 open seats up in Arizona, Maine, Michigan, Ohio, Oklahoma, and Tennessee.
 Notably, since Sasser's defeat coincided with a Republican victory in the special election to replace Al Gore, Tennessee's Senate delegation switched from entirely Democratic to entirely Republican in a single election.
 That would not happen again until 2021, when the Democrats flipped Georgia's delegation in the state's regularly-scheduled and special Senate elections.

-The elections marked the first time Republicans controlled the Senate since January 1987 and coincided with the first change of control in the House of Representatives since January 1955 and a Republican net gain of ten governorships.
+The elections marked the first time Republicans controlled the Senate since January 1987 and coincided with the first change of control in the House of Representatives since January 1955 and a Republican net gain of 10 governorships.
 Furthermore, this was the first popular election in which Republicans won all Senate seats up in the Deep South.
 Collectively, the Republican gains are known as the Republican Revolution.
 Minority leader Robert J. Dole became Majority Leader, and on the Democratic side, Tom Daschle became Minority Leader after the retirement of the previous Democratic leader, George J. Mitchell.
 It was also the first time since 1980 that Republicans made net gains in the Senate but the last time until 2018 the Republicans also made gains among Class 1 senators.

+This was the first time since the 1952 elections in which the Republican Party won a majority of the Class 1 seats in a regularly scheduled election, and as of 2025, the most recent time in which they have done so.